Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 • Work on columns, reactors, pipelines, tank roofs

-• Use in Ex zones (ATEX area) , with diesel particulate filter or electric
+• Use in hazardous areas (ATEX areas) , with diesel particulate filter or electric

 • Maintenance, corrosion protection, modifications during planned plant shutdowns